Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for VICTONE

-• If you run warm, keep a breathable throw between you and faux leather to reduce that “sticky” heat feel.
+• If you run warm, keep a breathable throw between you and faux leather to cut down on that sticky feel.

-• For futons, treat the “best angle” as a personal setting: upright for meals or laptop time, reclined for TV, flat only when you truly need sleep mode.
+• Treat futon angles as separate modes: upright for laptop time, reclined for TV, flat only when you really need sleep mode.

-• Vacuum fabric seams weekly; crumbs and dust hide fastest where the seat meets the back cushion.
+• Vacuum fabric seams weekly; crumbs and dust build up fastest where the seat meets the back cushion.

-• Spot-clean corduroy quickly and gently; rubbing hard can make the nap look uneven in bright light.
+• Spot-clean corduroy quickly and gently, because aggressive rubbing can rough up the nap.

-• If your room is narrow, map doorways and turning angles before choosing the biggest sectional footprint.
+• Measure narrow doorways and turning angles before choosing the biggest sectional footprint.

-• Use felt pads under legs on hard floors so repositioning the sofa doesn’t become a dreaded chore.
+• Use felt pads under the legs on hard floors so repositioning does not become a chore.

-• For guest nights, keep a thin topper and a fitted sheet ready; it improves perceived comfort more than most people expect.
+• For guest nights, keep a thin topper and fitted sheet ready; they do more for comfort than most people expect.

 FAQs